 Sandals Antigua Rooms and Suites

 Sandals Antigua offers a variety of rooms and suites in either the Mediterranean or Caribbean Beachfront villages.
-A great honeymoon retreat is the Mediterranean Villa with Private Pool Sanctuary, a spacious one-bedroom villa that offers water views from the private patio with a pool and whirlpool, as well as a separate living room and a bathroom with a walk-in rain shower and Roman whirlpool tub.
+A great honeymoon retreat is the Mediterranean Villa with Private Pool Sanctuary, which offers water views from the private patio with a pool and whirlpool, as well as a separate living room and a bathroom with a walk-in rain shower and Roman whirlpool tub.
 This villa comes with personal butler service.

 There are plenty of other beachfront, oceanview, and garden view suites and room options, both with and without butler service.

 There are 11 restaurants at Sandals Grande Antigua for guests to choose from, with several beachfront restaurants overlooking the gorgeous Caribbean.
-Breakfast on the beach?
-Yes, please!
 Cuisine choices include international, Caribbean, Italian, seafood, Asian, Tex-Mex, sushi, pizza, and Parisian-style pastries.

 There are 7 bars at Sandal Grande Antigua, including a swim-up bar and a tiki bar.